 I’m building an off-grid cabin in the desert.

-I have no professional construction experience.
-I’m just a guy with access to YouTube, some power tools, and a want to learn.
+Before I bought the land, I’d never built a house, or a cabin, or even a shed.
+I started as just a guy with access to YouTube, some power tools, and a want to learn.

 If you’re ever visiting Big Bend National Park and need a place to stay, let me know.
 I’ve got some work and a couple cold cervezas waiting for you.